OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/upgrading.md

 <br>

-After connected into web EC2 console of your OpenVidu Server instance as root user, all that remains to be done is following all the steps of [OpenVidu Server Pro Node](#openvidu-server-pro-node_1).
+After connected into web EC2 console of your OpenVidu Server instance as root user, all that remains to be done is following all the steps for upgrading [OpenVidu Server Pro Node](#openvidu-server-pro-node_1) in on premises deployments.

 <br>